ucu-cs/template_c_strings/README.md

 ```

 <mark>Template for your README.
 Remove all unused parts and instructions</mark>
-<mark>Template for your README.
-Remove all unused parts and instructions</mark>

 # Lab work 2: <mark>SHORT TOPIC</mark>
 Authors (team): <mark>AUTHORS WITH GITHUB LINKS</mark><br>